IHP Volunteer Information

 Travel to and from our Projects:

-The Nursing School in Dodoma can be reached in less than 30 hours from the US and 14 hours from Europe by flying into the Mwalimu Julius Nyerere International Airport in Dar es Salaam.
-From there it takes six hours to drive from Dar es Salaam to the Nursing School in Dodoma.
+Dar es Salaam can be reached in less than 30 hours from the US and 14 hours from Europe by flying into the Mwalimu Julius Nyerere International Airport in Dar es Salaam.
+From there it takes 14 hours to drive from Dar es Salaam to Dodoma.
+There are flights and train service available to Dodoma.

 Room and Board:

-In Zinga, room and board are arranged for by Paula. $40 (USD) covers the cost of room and full board (breakfast, lunch, and dinner) per day.
+In Chihoni, room and board will be arranged for by Paula. $40 (USD) covers the cost of room and full board (breakfast, lunch, and dinner) per day.

 Laundry is available for about $5 (USD) per week.